makenosound/mediathek/documentation/documentation.en.markdown

 ### Bug reports

-If you think you found a bug, please consult the Symphony forum first and see if the problem has been discussed or solved.
+If you think you've found a bug, please consult the Symphony forum first and see if the problem has been discussed or solved.
 If you can't find anything, please post a bug report at <http://github.com/nilshoerrmann/mediathek/issues/> providing the following information:

 - A description of your problem.
 Please be precise: What's the problem?
 When does is occur?
 How can it be reproduced?
 - Your Symphony version number.
 - Your Mediathek version number.
-- Errors and warnings in your activity log.
+- Any errors and warnings in your activity log.
-- Errors in your Java Script console.
+- Any errors in your Java Script console.